200 km/h in the Wrong Lane: Critical reception

 200 km/h in the Wrong Lane received mixed reviews.
 Entertainment.ie gave it a favorable review, awarding it three stars, saying "A teenage lesbian duo from Russia may sound like a marketing man's fantasy rather than a living, breathing pop band", concluding that "Tatu's novelty value won't, of course, last forever.
 But for now, they're as entertaining as anyone in mainstream chart music."
 Michael Osborn from MusicOMH was positive, saying "Short it may be, but TATU's initial English language offerings are fresh-sounding pop songs of such a high pedigree, that this is an album which will be played to death," also stating "Ignore all the headlines - this intriguing Russian act has the ability to hit all the right notes with their music alone, and have more than just one mammoth smash to offer."
-David Merryweather from Drowned in Sound called the album "the first pop masterpiece of the year" and encouraged people to "Don't pretend you don't care."
+David Merryweather from Drowned in Sound called the album "the first pop masterpiece of the year".

 However, Stephen Thomas Erlewine from AllMusic rated the album two stars out of five, calling the band a marketing gimmick, and adding that the songs could not be fun due to leaning on "heavy, portentous Europop, badly sung by two girls with annoying squawks for voices."
 He ended by saying, "With those relentless, gloomy beats and those voices that cut against the grain, it's easy to concentrate on nothing but the gimmick, because it's more fun to talk about Russian teenage lesbians than listen to this noisy, oppressive murk.
 Even then, you'll feel unclean, given the shamelessness of the exploitation in this whole crass, commercial enterprise."

 Todd Burns from Stylus Magazine awarded the album with a D rating, calling it an "obviously pop product and probably not worth the money to buy, but certainly essential pop listening if only for the already European released singles."
 However, he was positive towards the single releases, calling them "phenomenal confectionary pop constructions."